These employee motivation techniques are the key to boosting team and business performance.

 Challenged and Inspired

 Do you know how to challenge and inspire your people?
 If not, consider contacting me for coaching on how to do this.

-Work with the individuals in your team to find out what additional task/duties they would like to incorporate in to their job in order to make it more stimulating.
+Work with the individuals in your team to find out what additional task/duties they would like to incorporate into their job to make it more stimulating.

-Imagine you were bowling and no-one told you the aim of the game and each time you bowled the ball as it got half way down the alley a curtain came down so you couldn't actually see how many pins you had knocked over.
+Imagine you were bowling and no-one told you the aim of the game and each time you bowled the ball as it got halfway down the alley a curtain came down so you couldn't see how many pins you had knocked over.